hannesdelbeke/brain/README.md

+# Home

-# Public notes about game dev & anything else
+## Public notes about game dev & anything else

 - knowledge is organized based on zettel / digital garden.
 - For managing this wiki, I use [Obsidian](https://obsidian.md/)